 - Do certain events need to be penalized in an absolute or relative way?

-- Do we make our score relative to the population or have a clear idea about what exactly should be penalized and to which extent?
+- Shall we make driving scores relative to the population?
+Or have a clear idea about what exactly to personalize and to which extent?

-- Do we want a score that is a combination of several base scores (like accelerating, braking, turning and speeding) or separate scores for all event types?
+- How about a combination of several base scores (like accelerating, braking, turning and speeding)?
+Or separate scores for all event types?